sriarya/react/README.md

-A simple react project that lets the users to search through the robots present in the page.This could be scaled-up to a practical usable page of a website where users can search for products present in a page.
+A simple react project that lets the users to search through the robots present in the page.This could be scaled-up to a practical usable page of a website where users can search for products present in a page.Check it out @https://sriarya.github.io/react